dsoto/sotolab-notes/agreements.md

 As a researcher, your primary responsibility is to produce research.
-You will learn new skills but maintain an emphasis on accomplishing the goals we have set for you.
+You will learn new skills but maintain an emphasis on accomplishing the goals you set for yourself.

 During our meetings, we will review our progress since the last meeting, revisit the tasks we want to accomplish, and make a time budget for the